-As part of our ongoing effort to spread knowledge about the productive new Google Calendar Features, our users are able to be more use Google Calendar to schedule meetings.
+As part of our ongoing effort to spread knowledge about productive new Google Calendar Features, want to let our clients know they are able to be very efficient when using Google Calendar to schedule meetings.

 The easiest way to access Google Calendar is to click on the Google Calendar app from your Google Apps launcher at the top right of your Google Desktop Home screen:

 Click here for detailed instructions from the G Suite Learning Center Get Started with Calendar.

 The following instructions include how to quickly and easily schedule a meeting with a group of colleagues who are using Google Calendar:

 ** Be sure to explore the "Find a meeting time" section **If the other guests have shared their calendar with you, you can use the "Find a time" feature to schedule an event at a time that works for everyone.
 You can compare up to 20 schedules at one time.

 Note: The "Find a time" feature is only available while using a computer, not the Google Calendar app.

 - Open Google Calendar.